Aalto-Electric-Drives/motulator/docs/_sources/installation.rst

 After completing the above steps, the virtual environment can be found in the ``.venv`` directory at the root of the repository.
 Now you should be able to run all the examples as well as to modify the existing code.
 When you start VS Code next time, it will automatically detect the virtual environment and use it.

-If you installed the ``dev`` requirements, you can also use the interactive IPython console (click on the *Play* button dropdown menu in VS Code).
-If you aim to work with the documentation, install also the ``docs`` requirements.
+If you installed the ``dev`` dependencies, you can also use the interactive IPython console (click on the *Play* button dropdown menu in VS Code).
+If you aim to work with the documentation, install also the ``doc`` dependencies.
 For previewing the documentation in VS Code, you can install the Esbonio extension: https://docs.esbon.io/en/latest/lsp/editors/vscode.html.

 If you use Windows, you may need to change the default terminal from the PowerShell to the Command Prompt (press Ctrl+Shift+P for the command palette and search for *Terminal: Select Default Profile*).